wangkai314/ML-Final-Project/README.md

 # ML-Final-Project
-This is for machine learning final project
+This is for machine learning final project.
 A recommendation system